 After such a strong performance Sergio deserved better, and clearly the gods agreed.
 Shortly after, the Finns had one of their (now) traditional clashes, thereby allowing Sergio through to re-take third and claim his first podium of the season.

 Another good outing in Austin left Sergio fired up for his home race.
 Unfortunately, the cards never fell for him and it was teammate Hulkenberg who achieved the better result.

 For the season finale, Sergio gave his best qualifying performance of the year, placing the Force India on the second row.
 Finishing fifth, behind the Mercedes and Ferrari duos was nothing to be sniffed at, and in many ways summed up Sergio's season.

-Retained for 2016 - as is Hulkenberg - it is to be hoped that Sergio will continue this upward trend, which has surely been noted by some of those teams that wrote him off after his year at Woking.
+Retained for 2016 - as was Hulkenberg - it was to be hoped that Sergio would continue his upward trend, which had surely been noted by some of those teams that unfairly wrote him off following his year at Woking.